webrecorder/browsertrix/frontend/docs/docs/index.md

 # Browsertrix Docs

 Browsertrix is an open source web archiving system created by [Webrecorder](https://webrecorder.net/).
-Sign up for Browsertrix on [browsertrix.com](https://browsertrix.com/) to start archiving with zero setup, or follow our self-hosting guide to deploy Browsertrix on your own infrastructure.
+[Sign up for Browsertrix](https://webrecorder.net/browsertrix) to start archiving with zero setup, or follow our self-hosting guide to deploy Browsertrix on your own infrastructure.

 ## Documentation